 Marge Fenelon is a Catholic wife, mother, award-winning author and journalist, blogger, and speaker.
 She's been awarded the 2015 Egan Journalism Fellowship, which recognizes exceptional journalists who have demonstrated excellence in their reporting for Catholic media in the United States.
 She’s a frequent contributor to a number of Catholic publications and websites, a weekly contributor to Relevant Radio’s “Morning Air Show” and a popular guest on many other Catholic radio and television shows.
 She blogs at National Catholic Register and as a speaker has touched the hearts of audiences in a variety of venues.
 She's written several books about Marian devotion and Catholic family life.
-Her latest book is Our Lady, Undoer of Knots: Living the Novena (A Guided Meditation from the Holy Land) (Ave Maria Press, 2015), is a recipient of the 2016 Association of Catholic Publishers Award for Excellence in Publishing.
+Her latest book, Our Lady, Undoer of Knots: Living the Novena (A Guided Meditation from the Holy Land) (Ave Maria Press, 2015), is a recipient of the 2016 Association of Catholic Publishers Award for Excellence in Publishing.

 JOIN MARGE FOR MARIAN PILGRIMAGE: DISCOVERING MARY ACROSS THE USA